 The profile of the person who could be affected is very specific: Under age 65, non-disabled, above the poverty income threshold, without dependent minors, not pregnant and not blind.

 But defining disability would be the tricky part under new rules.
 If a person fitting that profile sustained injuries in a massive car accident and requested Choices for Care under the new rules to cover rehabilitation under a year long, they'd be rejected because they wouldn't be considered disabled, said Vermont Legal Aid's Chief Health Care Advocate Trinka Kerr.

 Under existing Choices for Care, expenses are taken into account for financial eligibility, according to Vermont Legal Aid staff attorney Christine Speidel.
-In the new rules only income not expenses would be taken into account for determining assistance for the program if you don't fit an existing category of eligibility, according to Vermont Legal Aid.

 Increased wait times could also result from the new rule, according to Community of Vermont Elders' Director Gini Milkey who also gave testimony to the committee.